 USCIS will hold a teleconference engagement on Oct.
 9 to discuss the updated locations and will also conduct outreach events during hub visits to inform service members about citizenship and naturalization procedures as well as provide general information about USCIS petitions and applications.

 In August 2019, in an effort to streamline and make immigration processing more efficient, USCIS announced that it would phase out all but seven of its international offices by July 2020.
 Many functions currently performed at international offices will either be handled domestically, by USCIS staff on temporary assignments abroad, or by the Department of State.

-USCIS offers a toll-free Military Help Line at 877-CIS-4MIL (877-247-4645, TTY 800-877-8339) and email address at firstname.lastname@example.org exclusively for active-duty service members and their families, as well as veterans.
+USCIS offers a toll-free Military Help Line at 877-CIS-4MIL (877-247-4645, if you are deaf, hard of hearing, or have a speech disability, please dial 711 to access telecommunications relay services) and email address at firstname.lastname@example.org exclusively for active-duty service members and their families, as well as veterans.
 Representatives are available to answer calls Monday through Friday from 8 a.m. to 4 p.m.
 Central, excluding federal holidays.
 Members of the U.S. armed forces and their families stationed in the U.S. or overseas may access the help line using the toll-free number through their base telephone operator or using the Defense Switched Network (DSN).
 Additional information is available on our website.